 The relentless media narrative which paints a picture of rampant benefit fraud is fostering huge public misconceptions about the welfare state.
 Polling carried out by the TUC in January last year found that on average people thought that 27 per cent of the welfare budget was claimed fraudulently.
 As already mentioned, the real figure is just 0.7 per cent.

 Should Gary Barlow lose his OBE?
 You would think so.
 Yet the fact we are even asking such a question when someone may have willfully denied the treasury millions of pounds demonstrates just how far we are from have a sensible tax and spending debate.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.